soilwise-he/SoilWise-documentation/tech/docs/technical_components/knowledge_graph.md

     **Technology:** [SKOS](https://www.w3.org/2004/02/skos/)

-SoilVoc is a **SKOS-based soil science thesaurus** designed to **connect soil knowledge with soil data**.
+SoilVoc (SoilWise Vocabulary Viewer) is a **SKOS-based soil science thesaurus** designed to **connect soil knowledge with soil data**.
 Today, knowledge-centric resources (like SHKG) and data-centric resources (used for describing and annotating soil observations) often evolve in parallel and remain poorly connected, limiting discovery and interoperability.

 SoilVoc bridges this gap by **linking soil properties with the procedures underlying those properties**, and by enforcing a **rigorous, transparent hierarchy** that enables controllable navigation from abstract concepts to concrete properties and their procedures.
 This will strengthen SoilWise’s semantic backbone and improves end-to-end discovery from concepts to data and outputs.